-- Option 1: The issue of 1 million options was associated with the consideration for consultancy fees. - Option 2: Approximately 63.3 million options were issued to OCP Funds on 17 June 2014 in relation to the Aston Acquisition (i.e. the Aston Options).
-For further details refer to Section 1.2.
+- Option 1: The issue of 1 million options was associated with the consideration for consultancy fees. - 2014 Warrants: Approximately 63.3 million warrants were issued to OCP Funds on 17 June 2014 in relation to the acquisition of the Walford Creek Project. - New Warrants: Approximately 52.2 million warrants were issued to on 7 August 2015 in relation to financing arrangements provided through OCP Funds.